puzzle/krita-ai-techkafi/public/INDEX.md

-# Krita and Stable Diffusion aka AI Image Generation for "Otto-normalverbraucher"
+# AI Image generation for non-savvy people

+With Krita and AI Diffusion Plugin

+15.05.2024

 ---